Historically, the Mid Autumn Festival was a time to enjoy the successful reaping of rice and wheat with food offerings made in honor of the moon.

 As a result of the honor given to it, the hound spat out Chang E and the Moon.
 Thereafter, Change E made the Moon her home.

-Chang E transforms into Chang-chu 蟾蜍 – the three legged toad
+Chang E transforms into Chang-chu 蟾蜍 – the three- legged toad

 The famous astronomer Chang Hêng was avowedly a disciple of Indian teachers.
 The statement given by Chang Hêng is to the effect that

-Dr. Wells Williams also tells us that in China “the sun is symbolized by the figure of a raven in a circle, and the moon by a rabbit on his hind legs pounding rice in a mortar, or by a three-legged toad.
 The last refers to the legend of an ancient beauty, Chang-ngo, who drank the liquor of immortality, and straightway ascended to the moon, where she was transformed into a toad, still to be traced in its face.
 It is a special object of worship in autumn, and moon cakes dedicated to it are sold at this season.”

 lunar pareidolia – tripedal moon toad